quadrocorp/Qcorp_ToS/README.md

 * Kemono, Mythical creatures.

-### **If you hire me as an artist, you accept the rules established below.**
+**If you hire me as an artist, you accept the rules established below.**

-`1 Main statements`
+> Main rules

-If you hire me as an NSFW artist, you agree that you are 18 years old or older.
-Not going to make NSFW artwork for a minor.
+> `1.1` `If you hire me as an NSFW artist, you agree that you are 18 years old or older.
+Not going to make an NSFW artwork for a minor.`
 I produce only digital goods.
 I won’t create anything that violates the law.
 I’m not drawing characters that don't belong to you.